-Variables The display setting affects only the selected variable, not other variables.
-Array elements The display setting affects the complete array, that is, the same display format is used for each array element.
-Structure fields All elements with the same definition-the same field name and C declaration type-are affected by the display setting.
+Structure fields All elements with the same definition-the same field name and C declaration type-are affected by the

 Displays a submenu that provides commands for changing the default type interpretation of variables.
 The commands on this submenu are mainly useful for assembler variables-data at assembler labels-because these are, by default, displayed as integers.
-For more information, see Viewing assembler variables, page 92.
+For more information, see Viewing assembler variables, page 82.

-Displays the IDE Options dialog box where you can set the Update interval option.
+Displays the IDE Options dialog box where you can set various options, for example the Update interval option.
 The default value of this option is 1000 milliseconds, which means the Live Watch window will be updated once every second during program execution.
-Note that this command is only available from this context menu in the Live Watch window.